-What is a Plea Bargain?
+What is a Plea Bargain in Adams County?

 When someone is accused, even falsely, of a serious sex crime like Incest – CRS 18-6-302, Enticement of a Child – CRS 18-3-305, or Sexual Assault – CRS 18-3-402 in Englewood or Aurora, they may be tempted to take the plea deal from the prosecution.
 A plea agreement is decided before a trial would begin and could be seen as the best option for the person to leave a sex offense behind as quickly as possible.
 The prosecution and defense would agree on a deal to offer the person who would plead guilty to a lesser crime.
-If they decided to take the plea deal, it would reduce prison time, allay the heavy financial cost of hiring an attorney for trial, diminish the stress to friends and family, and they would not take the risk that they might be found guilty if the case went to trial in Adams, Jefferson, or El Paso County.
+If they decided to take the plea deal, it would reduce prison time, allay the heavy financial cost of hiring an attorney for trial, diminish the stress to friends and family, and they would not take the risk that they might be found guilty if the case went to trial in Adams, Weld, or El Paso County.

 Arvada, Littleton, and Highlands Ranch plea bargains can be good for everyone in the criminal justice system.
 Judges simply can't handle that many cases when they all go to trial.
-District Attorneys don't have the staff to take every case they get to trial, either.
+District Attorneys in Jefferson County don't have the staff to take every case they get to trial, either.
 And, plea bargains are good for defendants when they have evaluated their case and don't believe they would win at trial.
 Plea bargains are a good option when the defendant admits to doing wrong and wants to get the best possible outcome in their case.

-Common Plea Bargain Sentences
+Common Plea Bargain Sentences in Arapahoe County

 Plea bargain terms and conditions cover most every sentence in the criminal justice system.
 In some cases, when a person has been charged with a sexual offense, it can be difficult to figure out a non-sex plea, due to the requirements of statutory law.
 DAs are limited since most sex offenses cannot plead down to non-sex convictions.
-The involvement of a knowledgeable criminal defense attorney is vital for an agreeable plea bargain, which often can include the following sentence provisions:
+The involvement of a knowledgeable criminal defense attorney in Arapahoe County is vital for an agreeable plea bargain, which often can include the following sentence provisions:

-Jail or Prison Time
+- Length of Jail or Prison Time